fiduswriter/simple-datatables/Plugins.md

+Plugins are a way of extending the functionality of the library whilst keep it's size to a minimum.

 ## Usage

 To create a plugin just use the `extend()` method which takes 2 arguments: the name of the plugin and the callback.